Working with Projects

 When you select an object in any view, it becomes selected in the Project Tree, and vice versa.

 To bring up the object's context menu, right-click on the object.
-Most commands are the same as in the context menu in the 2D Plan view.
+Most commands in the actions menu are the same as in the context menu in the 2D Plan view.

 Some objects, especially those you have imported, can have a yellow warning sign in the Project Tree.
 This sign indicates that the object was created with many details, which can potentially decrease the rendering speed of the 3D view.
 For more detail, read the Type and Representation section.